PhysicsCodesLab/TensorLabXD.jl/docs/src/man/tensors.md

 In these methods, `p1` and `p2` specify which of the original tensor indices ranging from `1` to `N₁+N₂` make up the new codomain (with `N₁′` spaces) and new domain (with `N₂′` spaces).
 Hence, `(p1..., p2...)` should be a valid permutation of `1:(N₁+N₂)`.
-Note that, throughout TensorXD.jl, permutations are always specified using tuples of `Int`s, for reasons of type stability.
+Note that, throughout TensorLabXD.jl, permutations are always specified using tuples of `Int`s, for reasons of type stability.
 For `braid`, we also need to specify `levels` or depths for each of the indices of the original tensor, which determine whether indices will braid over or underneath each other (use the braiding or its inverse).
 We refer to the section on